About Me

 Brian Benham

-How I got Started Building Furniture.
+How I Got Started Building Furniture.

-As a kid I was always more excited to hang out with my father and watch the woodworking shows on PBS than I was about watching Saturday morning cartoons.
-One of my favorite shows that I learned a lot from was Roy Underhill’s “The Woodwright Shop”.
+As a kid, I was always more excited to hang out with my father and watch the woodworking shows on PBS than I was about watching Saturday morning cartoons.
+One of my favorite shows I learned a lot from was Roy Underhill’s “The Woodwright Shop”.
 Roy used all hand tools to build his projects, so I was able to relate to him since my father would not let me use his power tools at such a young age.
 After each show, I would go out to the garage, dig through my dad’s scrap pile of wood, dust off my small collection of hand tools, and go to work to try to recreate what I had seen on TV.
-Ironically enough it wasn’t a power tool, but a sharp chisel that landed me in the emergency room to get a few stiches.
+Ironically enough, it wasn’t a power tool but a sharp chisel that landed me in the emergency room to get a few stitches.
 My mother was less than thrilled as the doctor interrogated her trying to figure out if this was child neglect for letting such a young boy play with sharp tools.

-As I develop my style, I am always looking back at some of the furniture I have built.
+As I develop my style, I always look back at some of the furniture I have built.
 I still see the fun in building the piece, and I would enjoy building it all over again.
 When I look forward to my next project, I am excited to see my new ideas and creations come to life.

-More on my custom made furniture and craftsmanship.
+More on my custom-made furniture and craftsmanship.